ganltc/pages/content/nfs/nfspd.rst

 Installation issues
 ===================

-nfs-ganesha probject uses libntirpc as a subproject.
-We currently ship libntirpc library code as part of the nfs-ganesha packages.
-Redhat ships libntirpc and nfs-ganesha packages separately.
-If you already installed libntirpc packages from EPEL repository, you will have same files conflicting from IBM supplied nfs-ganesha packages.
+NFS-Ganesha project uses libntirpc as a subproject.
+We currently ship libntirpc library code as part of the NFS-Ganesha packages.
+Redhat ships libntirpc and NFS-Ganesha packages separately.
+If you already installed libntirpc packages from EPEL repository, you will have same files conflicting from IBM supplied NFS-Ganesha packages.
 Please remove existing libntirpc packages or de-activate yum/dnf repository supplying libntirpc package.

 Other than the above issue, there shouldn't be any issues as long as you